When you start investing your money, there are a few decisions you need to be thinking about.

 In order to find these companies, investors must research and do due diligence on financial statements, the product or services the company is offering, and other metrics that indicate potential growth.

-The challenges are this can take time and patience to do your own analyzing.
+The challenges are this can take time and patience to do your own analysis.
 Additionally, there is no guarantee even with all the right indicators that the company will indeed have massive growth.

 But, the reason it becomes a popular investing strategy is that these companies can exponentially grow in value compared to standard stocks if the business starts to boom.